moienr/SoilNet/README.md

 7. `-oc` or `--oc_max`:
    - Type: Integer
    - Default: 87
-   - Description: Maximum value for OC (Oxford-Clay) during training.
+   - Description: Maximum value for OC during training.
 Adjust this value based on your specific use case.

 8. `-us` or `--use_srtm`:
    - Action: Store True